|About the Supreme Court|

 |State of the Judiciary|

 |Supreme Court Committees|

 |Recognition for Pro Bono Services|

-Justice, Colorado Supreme Court
+Protocols and Jurisdiction of the Colorado Supreme Court

 Membership of the Court

-The Court also decides cases submitted on the briefs without oral argument, such as: interlocutory appeals from suppression orders in criminal cases, review of constitutional or statutory citizen initiative ballot titles set by the Secretary of State's hearing board, original petitions when a Rule to Show Cause has been issued by the court, and attorney discipline cases.
+The Court also decides cases submitted on the briefs without oral argument, such as interlocutory appeals from suppression orders in criminal cases; review of constitutional or statutory citizen initiative ballot titles set by the Secretary of State's hearing board; original petitions when a Rule to Show Cause has been issued by the Court; and attorney discipline cases.

 Thursday Decisional Conference

 The Court's weekly decisional conference is called to order at 9:00 a.m. on Thursday mornings.
 Each justice is expected to attend or, if absent, must leave a vote sheet for all pending matters ready for decision.
 The Chief Justice presides over the discussion and votes are taken, proceeding from junior to senior justice, with the Chief Justice voting last.
 Any justice may request a matter to be passed to the next conference for a vote, and the present conference may be used for discussion of the case instead.
 Passing a matter is a courtesy asked by one justice of the others; a justice's request to pass the case for vote at a future conference is always honored.